 In today’s world being a landlord can be a full time job and a successful business if done correctly.
-It can and should and should be very rewarding for both you and your tenants.
+It can and should be very rewarding for both you and your tenants.

 Not taking the right precautions can result in anything but an easy life when it comes to renting out a property.